RV Essentials List for Newbies: The Gear You Never Want To Forget

 This list might seem overwhelming at first but they are some of the most basic and essential items you need to have a comfortable and enjoyable trip.

-However, remember that each person or family is different so feel free to add or remove items in this list to suit your needs.
+However, remember that each person or family is different so feel free to add or remove items in this essentials list for an RV to suit your needs.

 Enjoy your trip!